snehilvj/dmc-docs/docs/theme-switch-components/themeswitch.md

 ### Example 1

-This simple example demonstrates how to toggle between light and dark modes using a `ActionIcon` as the theme switch.
+This simple example demonstrates how to toggle between light and dark modes using  `ActionIcon` as the theme switch component.
 It's similar to the theme switcher used in the Mantine documentation.

 ```python